GUI Overview

 EQ

-dial controls a series of filters, allowing you to shape your sound to make it darker or brighter.
+Use the bass, middle and treble dials to boost or reduce the presence of elements in those frequency ranges.
+The tilt dial controls a series of filters, allowing you to shape your sound to make it darker or brighter.

 Modulation